Oly what?

-We're for anyone who wants to enjoy the game of baseball — inclusive of age (18+), sex, gender, sexuality, ethnicity, class, background, or skill level.
+We're for anyone who wants to enjoy the game of baseball — inclusive of age (18+), sex, gender expression/identity, background and skill level.

 We prioritize community and camaraderie over competition.
-We swing wooden bats and hit real baseballs.
+We swing wood bats and hit real baseballs.
 We run no drills, award no trophies, and keep no stats.
-We'll play on fields throughout the greater Olympia area, depending on availability and interest.

 -

 You!
 (Assuming you want to play baseball, and you’re over 18).
-Whether you’ve never played organized ball, or you played in college, you’re welcome.
+Whether you’ve never played organized ball, you played in the Show, or you’ve only ever played MLB The Show — you’re welcome here.

 -